anchaldubey15/Hospital_readmission_data_analysis/README.md

 ### Data Source

-The dataset used in this project contains records of diabetic patients and their hospital encounters.
-[If the data is publicly available, provide a link and citation here.
-If not, describe the nature of the data generally, e.g., "The data was obtained from a hospital database and includes features such as demographic information, medical history, diagnoses, medications, and hospital stay details."]
+The dataset used in this project contains records of diabetic patients and their hospital encounters. [https://www.kaggle.com/datasets/saurabhtayal/diabetic-patients-readmission-prediction]

 ### Data Description